DazzyWalkman/oplxc4pve/README.md

 example:

-upgrade a running instance with vmid 101, ase on an openwrt template "/tmp/openwrt-snapshot-r13212-x86-64-plain.tar.gz".
+upgrade a running instance with vmid 101, base on an openwrt template "/tmp/openwrt-snapshot-r13212-x86-64-plain.tar.gz".
 The resulting new instance is assigned vmid 102.

 ./opct.sh upgrade 101 102 /tmp/openwrt-snapshot-r13212-x86-64-plain.tar.gz